Air Conditioner Repair Checklist

 - Switch off the electrical current completely at the breaker or outside lever.

 - Remove yard waste around the unit.
 Once you’ve cleared larger debris within a two-foot space, you can use a paint brush or vacuum to gingerly remove dust from the equipment’s fins.
-Deformed fins can also impact capability, so you can attempt to straighten them with a dinner knife.
+Deformed fins can also impact capability.

 - Use a hose nozzle to carefully take off dirt on the fins from inside the system.
 Make sure to avoid getting liquid on the fan motor.